 - Process the graham crackers to make 1 ½ cup crumbs.
 In a food processor (or bowl) mix graham crackers, sugar, cinnamon and butter.
 Press mixture into and up the sides of the 9 inch pie dish.

-- Bake on center rack at 350 for 10 minutes.
+- Bake on center rack at 350 for 8 to 10 minutes.
 Remove from oven and let cool for about 30 minutes.

 - Make the filling.
 Separate the eggs so that you have 4 yolks and 4 whites , but put aside 2 of the whites because you’ll only be using 2.